ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

   the ID of a target (RavenDB) document and a patch operation to be applied to this document.

+* Since the operation is executed in a single request to a database, the JSON Patch command is performed in a single write [transaction](../../../client-api/faq/transaction-support).

 * JSON Patch operations include -
    * **Add** a document property
    * **Remove** a document property